How to Use LinkedIn Sales Navigator to Generate Leads?

 To do so:

 Go to Workflow

 This list will exclude all the people you don’t want to target.
 If you have an existing list of your clients, you can directly upload them in a CSV file and add them to the blacklist.
-It will save you time wasted behind searching for each customer or competitor.
+It will save you time wasted searching for each customer or competitor.

 Use Teamlink to find prospects through your team’s network

 Sales Navigator’s Teamlink feature tells you if some prospects in your search results are already connected with your teammates.
 You can then ask your teammates to introduce you to your prospects.
-LinkedIn says you’re more likely to leave a favourable impression with buyers if a mutual connection suggests you.
+LinkedIn says you’re more likely to leave a favorable impression with buyers if a mutual connection suggests you.

 Teamlink Connections Filter will detect whether people in your search results are connected to your LinkedIn Sales Navigator team.
 If they are, you will see the “Teamlink Introduction” below the user’s profile.
 Clicking on it will tell you who the teammate is, and you can send him a message requesting an introduction to your lead.

 Now let’s say your teammates don’t have any current connections.
 You can still save your Teamlink search.
-It will notify you if any of your co-workers connect with one of your leads in future.
+It will notify you if any of your co-workers connect with one of your leads in the future.
 It saves you time from performing repeated searches to stay updated in your network.

 Once you conduct all your search results and have loads of relevant leads in hand, you may want to save some qualified leads into a list.

 Sales Navigator allows you to create lists and filter leads based on your criteria.
 You need to enter the keywords to find a contact that fits your criteria.
 Let’s say you create a separate list of leads at the awareness stage and consideration stage.
 Now you can focus your outreach campaign solely on leads at the awareness stage.
 And create a different campaign for the consideration stage leads.